hassio-addons/addon-mqtt/README.md

 ## Key features

 - The Hivemq web service can connect to a websocket enabled MQTT broker, it will enable you to easily see or post messages to spesific topics.
 - The Mosquitto broker has multi-user support with ACL!
   _This allows you to limit the access of a MQTT user to a spesific topic._
 - With the ACL support you can have a seperate user for every device that conects to your broker.
-- You can also have readonly users that cannot post messages.
+- You can also have read-only users that cannot post messages.

 _ACL= access control list_